v-dvorak/ruskey-savage-conjecture/README.md

 ### Finding all maximal matchings

-The conjecture states that *"every pairing/matching can be extended to a Hamiltonian cycle"*, from course of Combinatorics and Graph Theory 1 we know that *"every matching can be extended to maximal matching"*.
-So, in a finite Hypercube, for every matching $M$ there exists maximal matching $K$, such that $M \subseteq K$.
+The conjecture posits that *"every pairing/matching can be extended to a Hamiltonian cycle"*.
+From Combinatorics and Graph Theory I course, we know that *"every matching can be extended to a maximal matching"*.
+Therefore, in a finite hypercube, for every matching $M$, there exists a maximal matching $K$ such that $M \subseteq K$.

-If we find a Hamiltonian cycle $H$ for maximal matching $K$, $K \subseteq H$, we also find a Hamiltonian cycle for every $M \subseteq K$ $\impliedby M \subseteq K \subseteq H$.
-This allows us to skip all non-maximal matchings and focus only on maximal ones.
+If we find a Hamiltonian cycle $H$ for a maximal matching $K$ (where $K \subseteq H$), we consequently find a Hamiltonian cycle for every $M \subseteq K$ (since $M \subseteq K \subseteq H$).
+This approach allows us to skip non-maximal matchings and focus solely on maximal ones.

 #### Algorithm